 Robert Eadie's work has survived the test of time, it is still sought after and changing hands for respectable prices at auctions in the 21st century, and it is treasured by owners from Australia to Zimbabwe.
 Examples of his work are to be found in the Hunterian Art Gallery, Glasgow; Kelvingrove Art Gallery & Museum, Glasgow; Paisley Art Gallery; the City of Edinburgh Art Gallery; and the Glasgow Art Club, as well as private collections.

-Elizabeth Pierce, who knew Robert Eadie as a child, wrote:
+Elizabeth Pierce, who knew Robert Eadie when she was a child, wrote:

-“Robert Eadie used to come and visit my grandparents in Bearsden.
+“Robert Eadie used to come and visit my grandparents Peter Mitchell and Barbara (nee Anderson) in their bungalow at 8 Iain Road, Bearsden.
 When I visited him and his wife, Belle, in their Glasgow flat, he would often let me stay with him in his studio while he painted, and, during these sessions, he would recite Scottish poetry and sing Scottish and Gaelic songs.
 He was a great friend, very good with children, and, in my opinion, a truly gifted painter.”